mahefa/ekconf/README.md

 - Click "OK", then select "Ekconf" in the available software list.
 - Click "Next" and continue the installation until the end.

-You also need to download [libekconfig.so][1].
-Save it into a folder where it cannot be deleted easily.
-(Example: /opt/lib/)
+Then, download [libekconfig.so][1].
+Save it into a folder (rember the path)

-Restart Eclipse, go to Window > Preferences > Ekconf, in the field "libekconfig.so", enter the path to libekconfig.so or browse it.
+Restart Eclipse, go to Window > Preferences > Ekconf, in the field "libekconfig.so", browse to libekconfig.so

 Finally, enjoy :)